 Her murder flashes before my eyes again.

-I'm silent for a moment, then I realise that Ryo's still waiting for answer.
+Oh right, he's waiting for an answer.
 "No, I don't know her.
 What class is she in?"

 "Class 2-1."

-"She just transferred in from England.
-I believe both her parents are half-Japanese, but I hear that Miyakawa-chan's Japanese is terrible—worse than yours was when you first came here, and you're a full-blooded foreigner."
-He lets out what I think is supposed to be a forlorn sigh.
-"She's so adorable ~ (H)*"
+Ryo practically goes misty-eyed.
+A broad smile across his face, he answers, "Yep.
+Just transferred in from England.
+I believe both her parents are half, but I hear that Miyakawa-chan's Japanese is terrible—worse than yours was when you first came here, and you're a full-blooded foreigner."

 "I'm fine."